RAG-VisualRec: An Open Resource for Vision- and Text-Enhanced Retrieval-Augmented Generation in Recommendation: Proposed Resource and System Implementation

 \subsubsection{Overview and Motivation.}

-The proposed resource addresses sparse textual metadata by using LLMs to generate short descriptions for movies, embedded via modern text encoders (e.g., GPT, Sentence Transformers).
-Additionally, we leverage movie trailers for visual embeddings.
-Combining these textual and visual signals mitigates cold-start issues and captures cinematic nuances overlooked by text-only methods.
-The resource content and main highlights include: \begin{itemize} \item \textbf{Enriched Textual Descriptions:} LLMs expand sparse metadata into short paragraph-level synopses for each movie. \item \textbf{Visual Trailer Embeddings:} We adopt existing trailer-based embeddings (e.g., from MMTF-14K~\cite{mmtf14k}) or optionally generate them via CNN/Transformer backbones. \item \textbf{Fusion Methods:} We provide code for combining text and visual embeddings with PCA or CCA, enabling a single multimodal representation for retrieval or CF. \item \textbf{RAG and CF Integration:} We offer scripts to (1) perform embedding-based retrieval + LLM re-ranking (RAG), and (2) (optional) incorporate side embeddings into CF methods.\footnote{\url{https://anonymous.4open.science/r/RAG-VisualRec-2866/}} We also include routines for standard accuracy metrics, beyond-accuracy measures (novelty, tail coverage), and ablation analyses (temporal vs.\ average embeddings). \end{itemize} Overall, our resource unifies textual augmentations with visual data into a single flexible environment, simplifying the design of multi-modal recommenders for the movie domain.
+The proposed resource addresses sparse textual metadata by using LLMs to generate short movie descriptions, which are then embedded using modern text encoders (e.g., GPT, Sentence Transformers).
+Additionally, we use movie trailers to generate visual embeddings.
+Combining these textual and visual signals mitigates cold-start issues and captures cinematic nuances that text-only methods overlook.
+The resource content and main highlights include: \begin{itemize} \item \textbf{Enriched Textual Descriptions:} LLMs expand sparse metadata into short paragraph-level synopses for each movie. \item \textbf{Visual Trailer Embeddings:} We adopt existing trailer-based embeddings (e.g., from MMTF-14K~\cite{mmtf14k}) or optionally generate them via CNN/Transformer backbones. \item \textbf{Fusion Methods:} We provide code for combining text and visual embeddings with PCA or CCA, enabling a single multimodal representation for retrieval or CF. \item \textbf{RAG and CF Integration:} We offer scripts to (1) perform embedding-based retrieval + LLM re-ranking (RAG), and (2) (optional) incorporate side embeddings into CF methods.\footnote{\url{https://anonymous.4open.science/r/RAG-VisualRec-2866/}} We also include routines for standard accuracy metrics, beyond-accuracy measures (novelty, tail coverage), and ablation analyses (temporal vs.\ average embeddings). \end{itemize} Overall, our resource unifies textual augmentation with visual data in a single, flexible environment, simplifying the design of multimodal recommenders for the movie domain.